Search | Directories | Reference Tools

 Universal Design

 To make your lab accessible, employ principles of universal design (UD).
 Universal design means that rather than designing your facilities and services for the average user, it is designed for people with a broad range of abilities, disabilities, ages, reading levels, learning styles, native languages, cultures, and other characteristics.
 Keep in mind that individuals using your lab may have learning disabilities or visual, speech, hearing, and mobility impairments.
-Preparing your program to be accessible to them will minimize the need for special accommodations for those who use your services and for future employees as well.
+Preparing your computer lab accessible to them will minimize the need for special accommodations for those who use your services and for future employees as well.
 Make sure everyone

 Train staff to support people with disabilities.
 Have a plan in place to respond to specific accommodation requests in a timely manner.